ktfleming/rhc/README.md

 You can type freely to filter the list, using fuzzy matching: (TODO: screenshot)

 Press ENTER to select the currently highlighted request definition file.
 Pressing TAB or Shift-TAB will change the currently selected environment, cycling through all environment files located in the base environments directory, which is `~/rhc/environments` by default.
-The name of the currently selected enviroment is displayed in the prompt.
+The name of the currently selected environment is displayed in the prompt.
 There are also a few more convenient key mappings you can use:

 - `Ctrl-c` will quit rhc without sending any request
 - `Ctrl-w` will cut to the start of the current word, Readline-style